-data subject interact9.
-Against this background, and taking into account the fact that the draft delegated regulation would require crypto-asset service providers to publish the standard template10 for filling in complaints as set out in the Annex to the draft Delegated Regulation, the EDPS recommends including in the template to be used for the submission of a complaint a heading that contains or makes reference to the information to be provided regarding the processing of personal data.
+11. Against this background, and taking into account the fact that the draft Delegated Regulation would require the development of a template for filling in complaints9 as set out in the Annex to the draft Delegated Regulation, the EDPS recommends including in the template to be used for the submission of a complaint a heading that contains or makes reference to the information to be provided regarding the processing of personal data.